OnkarSagare27/weather-app/readme.md

-# A simple Weather application built using in Flutter
+# A simple Weather application built using Flutter

 - Fetches data from a REST API
 - Users can bookmark locations/cities